 These costs are subject to change for the 2017-2018 season.

 Attorneys: interested in serving as a Moot Court Team Legal Advisor, Competition Judge, or Brief Evaluator?
-OCLRE Volunteer Opportunities Form 2016-2017
+OCLRE 2017-2018 Volunteer Opportunites Form will be available soon!

 Check back in January for errata for the 2017-2018 school year.